What is a rain sensor, anyway?

 How do I connect a rain sensor?

-Every rain sensor is bit different and not all wiring colors are the same.
+Every rain sensor is a bit different and not all wiring colors are the same.

 For specific instructions, please choose your Rachio model, below:

-If you need additional help with your rain sensor wiring, feel free to reach out on our community forums with a photo of your wiring, along with the make & model of the rain sensor or you can send the above info to firstname.lastname@example.org and we will be happy to help.
+If you need additional help with your rain sensor wiring, feel free to reach out to our community forums with a photo of your wiring, along with the make & model of the rain sensor, or contact Rachio Support.

 How do I enable my rain sensor in the Rachio App?